Putin lifts conservative media talking points to bemoan ‘cancel culture’

 “Not so long ago, they canceled children’s author [J.K.]
 Rowling whose books were spread all over the world in the hundreds of millions of copies, because she did not please fans of so-called gender freedoms,” Putin said.
-“Today they are trying to abolish an entire thousand-year-old country, our people.”
+“Today they are trying to abolish an entire 1,000-year-old country, our people.”

 Rowling, the British creator of the Harry Potter juggernaut, has lately courted controversy with her musings on transgender and same-sex politics, but she had no interest in Putin’s attempt to cast himself as a sympathetic ally.